zhon/mockist-style-javascript-tdd-kata/README.md

 What is wisdom.index?
 You didn't test it. **A magical way of getting wisdom.
 Normally I would test it, but this kata is long enough.**
 ## Test 14

-How are we going to finish? **With the pontificator repeating different sayings.**
+How are we going to finish? **With pontificate repeating different sayings.**
 ```js
 buster.testCase("Greeter", {
     setUp: function() {